Liu-Hy/GenoTex/datasheet.md

 **What (other) tasks could the dataset be used for?**

-The dataset could be used for:
+GenoTEX could be used for:
 1. Developing and evaluating automated methods for gene expression data analysis
 2. Training machine learning models to identify disease-associated genes
 3. Studying the influence of conditions on gene-trait relationships